Our Materials and Packaging

 We strive to incorporate more responsibly certified and sustainable materials in our products (including preferred, recycled, renewable, regenerate, and natural materials).
 When we can clearly understand what our products are made of and where they come from, it allows us to make better sourcing decisions, guiding our brands toward more sustainable material selections.
 Read below to learn about some of the responsible-preferred materials Sanuk utilizes in its portfolio.

-We support the Better Cotton Initiative (BCI), which seeks to make cotton production better for the planet and the people who produce it, and avoids sourcing cotton from areas known for the practice of forced labor in the cotton sector.
+We are committed to seeking more sustainable alternatives for key materials.
+We understand the importance of sourcing cotton produced in a way that is better for the people who produce it and the environment in which it grows.
 By increasing our use of BCI raw cotton fiber, we’ve already saved 59 million gallons of water, 147,000 MJ of energy, and 38,900 lbs. of CO2.
 Sanuk promises to source 100% sustainable cotton by 2025.

 of CO2 eq